jtatum2101/BloodHound/PROPOSAL.md

   - Date of Arrest
   - County of Arrest
   - Charge
-  - Sentence (Min and Max)
   - Arrest Date
-  - Possible Release date
-- Also can change profile settings like password.
+- View of all records.

+### Third Week(Admin side of the website):
+- Completed Tasks by this week:
+ - Officers will have the ability to create and view records for both the application and the database.

 #### Admin:
 - Full control over the website.
 - Can view all users on the website and have the option to delete their profile
-- Can view all record and have the option to delete the record
+- Can view all record and have the option to edit or delete the record.
 - Can assign police officers to counties and remove them.
 - Can also add and remove counties to the systems.
-- Has the ability to update and delete records.
-The admin can also delete users, as well as assign officers to a certain county and state.
 - Updating a record requirement:
+  - Criminal Eye Color
-  - Name of Criminal
+  - Criminal Hair Color
-  - Date of Arrest
+  - Charge
   - County
-  - Charge
+  - Name of Officer that created the record.
 - Deleting a record requirements:
-  - Charge
-  - County
-  - Name of Criminal
-  - Date of Arrest

-### Third Week(Profile page for the different users):
-- Completed Tasks by this week:
- - Officers will have the ability to create records for both the application and the database.
- - Admin will have the ability to update and delete records from both the application and the database.
- - Admin will also have the abilit to create, update and delete counties from both the application and the database.

-- The tasks for this week:
- - Officer Only:
-  - The officer will be shown their profile details that will include that their ability to change their password or email.
-  - The officer will also be able to include a profile picture or have a default profile picture.
- - Admin Only:
-  - The admin will have access to all user's information.
-  - The admin will have the ability to delete the user's information from both the application and database.
-  - The admin will have the ability to edit their profile information by changing their password or email.
-  - The admin will also have the ability to include a profile picture or have a default profile picture.
+  - Deletes the record by id and grabs the information that relates to that id.
 ### Fourth Week (The styling of the website):
 - Completed Tasks by this week:
- - Officers will have the ability to create records and access their profile information.
+ - Officer will have the ability to create and view all the records that are made in both the database and application.
  - Admin will have the ability to update and delete records from both the appilcation and the database.
  - Admin will have the ability to delete users from both the application and the database.
- - Admin will also have the ability to create, update, and delete the details of counties for both the application and the database.
+ - Admin will also have the ability to create, delete the details of counties for both the application and the database.
- - The admin will also have the ability to update their own profile settings by changing their password or email.
+ - Admin will also have the ability to assign officer of the site to a county through the county name and state.

 -The tasks for this week:
  - The user will be welcomed with a color scheme that will make the website pop and give more character to the website.